 Even disgraced General George Patton was recalled to active service after his infamous soldier-slapping incident.
-Patton stood by in southern England as a decoy distracting German attention from the actual invasion plans.
-(Hitler still couldn’t believe that the Americans would take a fighting general off the line for whacking an enlisted man.)
+Patton stood by in southern England as a decoy distracting German attention from the invasion plans.
+(Hitler still couldn’t believe the Americans would take a fighting general off the line for whacking an enlisted man.)

 Luck and chance also intervened in delaying the German reaction to the Allied invasion of Normandy.
-General Erwin Rommel, who was in charge of German defenses against the invasion, decided that the Allies were not yet ready.
+General Erwin Rommel, who was in charge of German defenses against the attack, decided that the Allies were not yet ready.
 He drove back to Germany on June 4 to celebrate his wife’s birthday.
-As a result, Rommel would be 24 hours late in getting back to the front and command an effective and immediate response.
+As a result, Rommel would be 24 hours late in getting back to the front and commanding an effective and immediate response.

-To this day there is still no exact figure of how many patriots lost their lives on D-Day.
+There is still no exact figure of how many patriots lost their lives on D-Day.